FAQ’s

 • On average, clients attend 1-2 x a week.
 As your instructor, I can assign you "Homework" to complement your practice.
 This consists of 2-3 Pilates mat exercises tailored to support your goals and enhance your progress.
 You will benefit greatly from a daily Pilates practice that you do independent of seeing me.
 I can help keep you accountable!

 • All appointments cancelled/rescheduled less than 12 hours prior to appointment will be charged in full through Acuity scheduling.
 No shows will be charged in full.
+If you have purchased a package, a session will be deducted.

 • I recommend wearing comfortable, easy to move in clothes that do not feel restrictive.
 Grip socks are required for safety while using the equipment.
 Bring water for hydration.

 • Back pain is multifaceted, and after working with hundreds of clients in a physical therapy setting over the past two decades, I’ve learned that a one-size-fits-all approach doesn't work.
-My approach involves a comprehensive assessment to tailor a plan specifically for you.

-We'll begin with an in-depth interview to understand your diagnosis, previous treatments, and which movements help or exacerbate your pain.
+We'll begin with an in-depth assessment to understand your diagnosis, previous treatments, and which movements help or exacerbate your pain.
 Collaboration with your physical therapist or healthcare provider ensures a cohesive approach to your recovery.

 Pilates can effectively alleviate back pain by focusing on these core principles: